HichamBI/HichamBI.github.io/_posts/2016-12-27-testing-angular2-with-webpack-mocha-on-browser-and-node.markdown

 {% endhighlight %}

 We use an entry file **mocha-browser-test-shim.js** that will be loaded by mocha.
-This entry file is similar to the one we used for Node testing, but here we don't need to use **jsdom**.
+This entry file is similar to the one used for Node testing, but here we don't need to use **jsdom**.

 {% highlight javascript %}